ioccc-src/winner/1987/lievaart/README.md

 make all
 ```

-NOTE: The original entry may be built with "make alt" if you have an old enough
+There is [Alternate code](#alternate-code) available for if you have an old
-compiler.
+enough compiler.

 ## To run: